-You are entitled to interpretive services and other accommodations that enable you to participate in Metro programs and decisions.
+You are entitled to communication aids, interpretive services and other accommodations that help you to participate in Metro programs and decisions.
 Metro complies with all federal nondiscrimination laws.

 Services available to people who are not proficient in English

-Metro provides information about Metro’s programs and services in Arabic, Chinese, Hmong, Japanese, Korean, Mon-Khmer Cambodian, Romanian, Russian, Somali, Spanish, Tagalog, Ukrainian and Vietnamese.
+Metro provides information about Metro’s programs and services in Arabic, Chinese, Hmong, Japanese, Khmer Cambodian, Korean, Laotian, Nepali, Persian, Romanian, Russian, Somali, Spanish, Tagalog, Ukrainian and Vietnamese.

 Find information in your language